-The School of Medicine uses the following grades for the official transcript: Honors (H), High Pass (HP), Pass (P), Pass with Remediation (PR), Incomplete (I), In Progress (IP), Fail (F), and Withdrawal (W).
-The Block, Course and Clerkship Directors have the latitude to not use the full range of grades available.
-While directors may not alter the definition of the grades, they may provide additional details regarding how a grade may be achieved.
-Each of the Blocks, Courses or Clerkships may provide additional information regarding grades and remediation.
-All courses in Phase II are graded PASS/FAIL but percentage performance is monitored for Step 1 risk calculation, coaching, and calculation of overall quartiles for the MSPE.
+The School of Medicine uses the following grades in the clinical curriculum for the official transcript: Honors (H), High Pass (HP), Pass (P), Pass with Remediation (PR), In Progress (IP), Fail (F), and Withdrawal (W).
+The Plains Curriculum is graded as Pass/Fail, although a student's performance is still used in the calculation of their quartile placement.
+The Course and Clerkship Directors have the latitude to not use the full range of grades available.
+While directors may not alter the definition of the grades, they may provide additional details regarding how a grade may be achieved and requirements for remediation.